|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 DHS bulletins are not in eDocs, but three years’ worth of bulletins are archived on DHS’ public website.

-Chrome, by default, uses its own PDF viewer rather than the Adobe Reader/Acrobat PDF viewer. (read more on Adobe's website)
+Chrome and Firefox, by default, use their own PDF viewer rather than the Adobe Reader/Acrobat PDF viewer. (read more on Adobe's website)

 Option 1 (recommended)